TomSimpsonNZ/Rust-Light-Vulkan-Engine/ReadMe.md

 window and having large amounts of input lag for a short period after application startup in FIFO.
 - All of these issues are stemming from the way that winit handles window events and the main loop.
 The more I get into it the more I dislike it.
 After doing a bit of research it seems that people are recommending SDL2 as a window manager.
 This will take a while to refactor though, so I'll get round to it when I have the time.

+# Bug Fixes
+Finally got some time to work on this again!
+- The more observant of you might have noticed the reason for all my errors in the previous commit.
+I was measuring the frame time from after the frame was rendered and presented to the window.
+This meant that in the FIFO present mode, the render call would block to ensure that the frame rate was 144Hz in my case.
+So each frame was actually taking significantly longer than what the timer would indicate, meaning the camera movement was significantly slowed down.
+Moving the refresh of `current_time` to before the draw call fixed all the issues, no need to change windowing API!

+=> I am a bit silly :)

+- Made a better fps counter and made it print to the window title to clear up the log.
+- Reformatted all the files to make them look nice and pretty.